 In this reform, first the jurisdiction of chieftain was abolished.
 All criminals were to be sent directly to the county officials, and the chieftain army was disbanded.
-When a new county was established, the government should measure the farmland and register it, with the fixed tax ratio, piece by piece; then issue certificates to its owners.
-It was a good excuse for the officials in charge of the measurement to say that the old land owners were, or were linked with, the minority rebels, so that their land property was defined as rebellious property, and thus should be confiscated.
+When a new county was established, the government measured the farmland and registered it, with the fixed tax ratio, piece by piece, then issued certificates to its owners.
+It was a good excuse for the officials in charge of the measuring to say that the old land owners were, or were linked with, the minority rebels, so that their land property was defined as rebellious property, and thus should be confiscated.
 After peasants were given their official farmland certificates, the land became marketable.
-Therefore, the integration of chieftains into counties was mainly a process to legitimize the residential rights of Han settlers in the chieftain areas.36 After the reform was carried out, the chieftain families were sent to the capital city of Yunnan, or sent to Jiangxi or Jiangnan provinces, to separate them from their people.
-For example, when the chieftaincy of Jinggu, Dao Guanghuan, was abolished, the chieftain and his whole family were sent to Jiangxi in 1726, and ten years later, his sons were allowed to participate in the local civil examinations in Jiangxi.37 Meanwhile, another result of reform in the chieftain area was the building of new, official schools.
-The quotas of official students (xue e) were issued by the court, to encourage local students to join the selection examinations to become officials.
-New official army camps, jails and granaries were built years later, and the military borders, therefore, extended further and further.38 Thus, the previous exterior places were integrated to become interior places, after this re-demarcation.39 The border between the chieftain and the counties had highlighted the different political treatments of the natives and of the new comers, in terms of education, religion, military force, jurisdiction and taxation.
-After that change, the Han settlers who had migrated to the inner areas were protected, the frontier of Qing state had been extended, and the natives were encouraged to follow the Han settlers.
+Therefore, the integration of chieftains into counties was mainly a process to legitimize the residential rights of Han settlers in the chieftain areas.
+36 After the reform was carried out, the chieftain families were sent to the capital city of Yunnan, or sent to Jiangxi or Jiangnan provinces, to separate them from their people.
+For example, when the chieftaincy of Jinggu, Dao Guanghuan was abolished the chieftain and his whole family were sent to Jiangxi in 1726, and ten years later his sons were allowed to participate in the local civil examinations in Jiangxi.37 Meanwhile, another result of reform in the chieftain areas was the building of new, official schools.
+The quotas of official students (xue e) were issued by the court, to encourage local students to sit the selection examinations in